 - Use a towel to cover your cat’s carrier to minimize stressful stimuli.

 - Find a clinic that provides a separate entrance for cat owners or one who only treats cats.
-Not having to deal with barking dogs will go a long way toward keeping your cats calm.
+Not having to deal with barking dogs will go a long way toward keeping your cat calm.

 - Don’t get stressed.
-Your cats will look to you for cues on how to react.
+Your cat will look to you for cues on how to react.
 They may hate going to the vet, but if you stay calm and collected, it will help make the visit more tolerable.

 Imagine what your teeth would be like if you never brushed or flossed.
 According to the American Veterinary Medical Association, most animals will suffer from early periodontal disease by the age of three.
 Advanced periodontal disease can even lead to kidney, liver, and heart issues.

 Regular brushing is the most effective way to keep your cat’s teeth healthy.
 Not only will it halt the progression of periodontal disease, it will also reduce the frequency of deep dental cleanings—an anesthetic procedure to clean below the gum line where most dental diseases occur.
 When it comes to brushing your cat’s teeth, remember: